 And without all the excess clutter in our home now, I can easily organize our stuff in the closets, on the shelves, in the drawers, and in the baskets we already have available to us.

 I spend less time now than ever before organizing, yet our home more easily stays neat and tidy.

 I still have two packrats in the family to contend with, but that’s another story.
 Having decluttered half of our stuff back in 2013 & 2014, we have enough space for the packrats and all their stuff without me getting (too) frustrated with them (most days).

 Want easy, do-able decluttering projects you can accomplish in a few minutes delivered straight to your inbox?
 Join the free, 5-day Decluttered Life Challenge.
 In addition to simple tips and inspiration, you’ll learn the easy-to-stick-to decluttering method that will help you get your whole house decluttered.

 How to Organize Your Home on a Budget

 1. Declutter and organize one room at a time

-I suggest starting with one of your main living spaces (living room, dining room, kitchen, main floor bathroom), as these are the rooms where most of us spend the majority of our waking hours (with the exception of the bathroom, but still it’s the one that get used the most and is most likely to be used by guests, so get it decluttered and cleaned up too.).
+I suggest starting with one of your main living spaces (living room, dining room, kitchen, main floor bathroom), as these are the rooms where we spend the majority of our waking hours.

-Or start with the room that’s really driving you crazy.
+Or start with a room that’s really driving you crazy.